bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.13.7* ** *- UNRELEASED*

-- Fix for NAWS No SMoking format not being automatically mapped.
+- Fix for NAWS No Smoking format not being automatically mapped.

 ***Version 2.13.6* ** *- September 22, 2019*